pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 817 DSA | Linked List

+I finished with the array part in LeetCode basic algorithms, today I solved five problems and start with the Linked List part, my purpose is to finish all data structures in LeetCode and do a habit of solving one problem every day.

 #### Day 816 DSA

 I continue to say data structures and algorithms it's hard, I don't know, I know I need more practice, need more exercises, need do deep dive in data structures, well I hope that in some months I laugh that this.